 “I don’t think so.”

-Bizarre as those words were, coming from the one Being in all the universe who ought to have been able to answer that question with yes or no, they calmed me down a bit, and I was actually able to relax.
+Bizarre as those words were, coming from the one being in all the universe who ought to have been able to answer that question with a yes or a no, they calmed me down a bit, and I actually was able to relax.
 So I repeated them to my daughter, who passed them along to my wife, Perdita, who reached over to hold hands with my son, Jonah, who, like his biblical namesake who slumbered at the bottom of the storm-tossed boat, remained blissfully asleep throughout the whole ordeal.
-And ten minutes later, we were safely back on the ground.
+And 10 minutes later, we were safely on the ground.

 I’d run as far away from that God as I could get, which turned out to be a Buddhist monastery, and even that sometimes felt too close.
-But a God who admitted calmly — serenely, even — that he didn’t know for certain whether my family and I were going to die?
+But a God who admitted calmly—serenely, even—that he didn’t know for certain whether my family and I were going to die?
 That was another matter entirely.
 It gave me the feeling that we would be taken care of either way; that, in fact, we couldn’t lose as long as we surrendered fully to whatever came next.
-If God could relax enough to stay open to what the next moment would bring — whether it brought the softest of airplane touchdowns or a ball of fiery shrapnel and oily smoke — then, God-willing, so could I.
+If God could relax enough to stay open to what the next moment would bring—whether it brought a soft touchdown or a fireball of shrapnel—then, God willing, so could I.

 Meeting the God of My Understanding

-That was a revelation that had eluded me for over 20 years of Zen practice.
-By the time I found myself on that plane out of Memphis, I’d been a Buddhist monk, a senior editor for the largest Buddhist magazine in America, and a meditation teacher for over a decade.
+That was a revelation that had eluded me for more than 20 years of Zen practice.
+By the time I found myself on that plane out of Memphis, I’d been a Buddhist monk, a senior editor for the largest Buddhist magazine in America, and a meditation teacher for more than a decade.
 But I still hadn’t learned how to live fully in the moment.
 The trick is to believe in a power beyond the self, even if you couldn’t say exactly what that power was.

 I got on another plane the next morning, a different person than I had been the day before, although I didn’t know it yet.
 I should have realized that my days as a Zen teacher were over, but it took a while to grasp what had happened.
 When I finally understood it, I did something very peculiar and started the world’s first Buddhist Bible study group.